Elizabeth St Garden Story & History

 Green space, once developed, will never be reclaimed.
 The City isn't tearing down buildings to create parks.

-Developers will destroy the garden to build 13,000 of the 20,000 sq.ft.
+Developers will destroy the garden to develop approximately 13,300 of the roughly 20,000 sq.ft.
 Garden site into senior affordable housing with luxury ground floor retail & office space.

 All residents or Manhattan CB 2 (Bowery & Canal - 14th street & Hudson River) will receive preference for 50% of the units.